 The Rhodes Scholarships, established in 1902, were designed to bring outstanding students from across the world to study at the University of Oxford in the interests of promoting international understanding and public service.
 Eleven Canadians are selected each year to join a class of 84 Scholars from across the world.
 In that time, 74 UBC students have been selected for the prestigious award.
 You could be studying alongside them, or claim the honour yourself.

 Royal Society of Canada Fellows

 The Royal Society of Canada is the highest accolade a scholar can achieve in the arts, humanities and sciences in Canada.
-A total of 226 UBC professors have been named to the Fellowship across multiple faculties, and a number of them could be teaching you in the fall.
+A total of 289 UBC professors have been named to the Fellowship across multiple faculties – including Dr. Pieter Cullis who developed the lipid nanoparticle delivery technology that enables advanced nanomedicines, such as the highly effective COVID-19 mRNA vaccines.
+At UBC, a Royal Society of Canada Fellow could be teaching you in the fall.